 Unfortunately, the sub-category “frugivorous” is hardly ever mentioned outside scientific literature, and therefore, most people erroneously perceive Chimpanzees as typical omnivores that regularly eat meat and as a consequence see our own species-appropriate diet as a “typical” omnivore diet.
 Thus, specifying the dietary classification of chimpanzees and bonobos matters!

-Here are some excerpts from scientific literature, describing the dietary pattern of chimpanzees:
+Here are some excerpts from scientific literature describing the dietary pattern of chimpanzees:

-- “Fruit, including figs, comprised most of the diet. ” Watts, D.P., Potts, K.B., Lwanga, J.S & Mitani, J.C.; Diet of chimpanzees (Pan troglodytes schweinfurthii) at Ngogo, Kibale National Park, Uganda, 2. temporal variation and fallback foods.
-American Journal of Primatology; Vol.74, Issue 2; pp. 130-144; 2012)
+- “Fruit, including figs, comprised most of the diet. ” Watts, D.P. et al. Diet of chimpanzees (Pan troglodytes schweinfurthii) at Ngogo, Kibale National Park, Uganda, 2. temporal variation and fallback foods, 2012)

 Dietary classification of chimpanzees